- Chart

 Financial Performance

-Benchmark Comparison: VPU's performance closely tracks its benchmark, the MSCI US Investable Market Utilities 25/50 Index.
+Benchmark Comparison: VPU's performance is designed to closely mirror the MSCI US IMI Utilities 25/50 Index.
+Tracking difference is typically minimal due to Vanguard's efficient indexing process.

 Liquidity